ngys9919/bells-tgc-ip1/README.md

 3. Features - to briefly describe about Singapore in 2 paragraphs

+4. Summary - to expand the Singapore story into the following sections:
+   4.1 About Singapore and its tourists
+   4.2 Key Attractions for Tourists
+   4.3 Unique Cultural Experiences
+   4.4 Key Tourist Tips

-4. Charts -
+5. Charts -
    1. Line Chart -> Tourists Arrivals By Months
    2. Bar Chart -> Tourists Arrivals By Regions

-5. Summary - to give data storytelling insights into the charts
+6. Chart-Summary - to give data storytelling insights into the charts

 ChatGPT page: